 Voting Rights.
 Holders of shares of Class A Common Stock vote as a single class on all matters submitted to a vote of the stockholders except as otherwise required by law.
 Except to the extent required by applicable law, holders of shares of Class B Common Stock have no right to vote on any matter submitted to a vote of the stockholders.
 Under Delaware law, the affirmative vote of the holders of a majority of the outstanding shares of any class of the Common Stock voting as a separate class is required to approve, among other things, a change in the designations, preferences and limitations of the shares of such class of Common Stock.
-Certain extraordinary transactions (such as a merger or a sale of substantially all of the outstanding shares of Class A Common Stock.
+Certain extraordinary transactions (such as a merger or a sale of substantially all of the assets of the Company) require the affirmative vote of at least two-thirds of the outstanding shares of Class A Common Stock.